cubic-vm/cubic/docs/reference/cubic.rst

     Usage: cubic [OPTIONS] <COMMAND>

     Commands:
-      run      Create, start and open a shell in a new virtual machine instance create   Create a new virtual machine instance ls       List all virtual machine instances
+      run        Create, start and open a shell in a new virtual machine instance create     Create a new virtual machine instance instances  List all virtual machine instances
       images     List all supported virtual machine images ports      List forwarded ports for all virtual machine instances show       Show a virtual machine instance
       modify     Modify a virtual machine instance configuration console    Open the console of an virtual machine instance ssh        Connect to a virtual machine instance with SSH scp        Copy a file from or to a virtual machine instance with SCP start      Start virtual machine instances
       stop       Stop virtual machine instances
       restart    Restart virtual machine instances
       rename     Rename a virtual machine instance
       clone      Clone a virtual machine instance
       delete     Delete one or more virtual machine instances image      Image subcommands
       prune      Clear cache and free space
       help       Print this message or the help of the given subcommand(s)

     Options:
       -v, --verbose  Increase logging output